JaredGezahegn/AmaZone-Cafe/README.md

 ## About the Project

-This website is built as a front-end showcase using HTML, CSS and JavaScript (and optionally a library like React if you decide to incorporate it).
+This website is built as a front-end showcase using HTML, CSS and JavaScript.
 It serves as a landing presence for the café, highlighting:

 - A warm introduction to the café’s atmosphere
 - A gallery of images